h12w/gspec/DESIGN.md

 The following sections are organized in the sequence of design decisions, from major features to minor ones.

-###Extend "go test"
+###Enhancing "go test"
-GSpec should not break but extend existing features that "go test" provides:
+GSpec should not break but enhance existing features that "go test" provides:

 * "go test" command is the only way to run tests.
 * Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.
-* GSpec should be able to split tests into multiple test functions/files.
+* GSpec should be able to separate tests into multiple test functions/files.
-* GSpec should be able to print helpful and easily readable messages when a test case fails.
+* GSpec should be able to output readable and helpful error messages.

 ###Test Case
 A test case needs running some code and verifying the result.
 Further, the code